Skip to main content

 Electives

-• Complete two units from the research methods list totaling 24 credit points.
+• Complete two units from the research methods list, totalling 24 credit points.

-• Complete one unit from the postgraduate nursing list totaling 12 credit points.
+• Complete one unit from the postgraduate nursing list totalling 12 credit points.

 Coursework stream